 The title social worker and the practice of social work are regulated in NL.
 Social workers from other Canadian jurisdictions who wish to engage in electronic social work practice with residents of NL must be registered members in good standing in the other Canadian jurisdiction based upon criteria for registration which is equal to the criteria in this province.
 Specifically, individuals must hold a bachelors, masters or doctoral degree in social work accredited by the Canadian Association for Social Work Education, the Council on Social Work Education or international equivalent and possess a clear certificate of conduct.
 Further information about the criteria for social work registration in NL is available at https://nlcsw.ca/registration#how-to-register.

 When providing social work service to residents of NL, social workers must inform clients of the jurisdiction in which the social worker holds a registration to practice and the name of the regulatory body.
 Social workers engaging in electronic social work practice in NL should be aware of local resources to assist clients and must provide clear and explicit guidance to clients who may require crisis services when the social worker is unavailable.
 Social workers in other Canadian jurisdictions who practice in NL must adhere to the

 - Canadian Association of Social Workers (CASW) Code of Ethics

 - CASW Guidelines for Ethical Practice (2005)

-- Standards for Technology Use in Social Work Practice Explanatory Document (2012)
+Social workers should also review the Technology Use in Social Work Practice Explanatory Document.

-Before engaging in electronic social work practice in NL, registered social workers in other Canadian jurisdictions must:
+Before engaging in electronic social work practice in NL, registered social workers in other Canadian jurisdictions must submit:

-- Submit proof of current professional liability insurance policies which provide adequate coverage for electronic social work practice in this province.
+- Proof of current professional liability insurance policies which provide adequate coverage for electronic social work practice in this province.

 * A resident is a person who is lawfully entitled to be in or to remain in Canada, makes his or her home in the province, and is ordinarily present in the province but does not include a tourist, transient or visitor to the province.